OpenBankingUK/read-write-api-docs-pub/profiles/account-and-transaction-api-profile.md

 Additionally, the set of selected accounts may also change due to external factors.
 This includes (but is not limited to):

 - The account being closed.
-- The PSU's mandate to operate the account is revoked.
 - The account is barred or frozen.
 - The PSU changes the selected accounts during consent re-authentication.